SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/SearchEngine/executeToJSONBuilder.md

 Execute the SearchEngine to a JSONBuilder.

 The fields string can contain a comma-separated list of label:fieldType elements, allowing you to better control the resulting json.
 The label is the name the field gets in the json object.
-The fieldType can be "Integer", "Float", "Boolean", or "String" (default).
-The json object member will be formatted accordingly, e.g. a Boolean will be "true" or "false", while Integer/Float will become unquoted numbers.
+The fieldType can be "Integer", "Float", "Bool", or "String" (default).
+The json object member will be formatted accordingly, e.g. a Bool will be "true" or "false", while Integer/Float will become unquoted numbers.

 The arrayName will become the name of the array in the JSONBuilder.
 This is useful if you want this query to populate an array in a JSONBuilder already containing other stuff.